filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 --8<-- "docs_src/getting_started/s3/test_app003.py"
 ```

-!!! success "Testing business scenarios, not HTTP endpoints"
+!!! success "Testing business scenarios, not individual application's endpoints"

-    Someone can say this test violates the principle that "one test should test only one thing."
+    This test might violate the principle that one test should test only one thing.
     However, if we look at the test from the "end-to-end" perspective,
     it tests a single scenario of storing files that provide value to the application users.
     That's why the term "end-to-end" fits well - we're not testing a single HTTP endpoint per test